Making a credit card debt reduction plan that works for your budget and goals.

 How long should it take to reduce debt to become debt free?

 This depends on which method of debt reduction that you use.
 But a good rule of thumb for making a debt reduction plan is that it should never take more than five years to get out of credit card debt.
 That means you should be able to pay off all your credit card balances with 60 payments or less.
-If you can’t eliminate your debt in-full within 60 payments no matter how much you scale back your budget, then you explore options for debt relief.
+If you can’t eliminate your debt in-full within 60 payments no matter how much you scale back your budget, then it’s time to explore options for debt relief.

 Need to get out of debt faster than you can with a DIY debt reduction plan?
 Talk to a certified credit counselor to find a better solution.